-Adams County Communities for Drilling Accountability Now (ACCDAN) fully supports the ballot initiative effort proposed by Colorado Rising.
+Adams County Communities for Drilling Accountability Now (ACCDAN) fully supported SB-181.
 Large scale oil and gas operations do not belong in our neighborhoods or near our schools.

-About ACCDAN: Adams County Communities for Drilling Accountability NOW (ACCDAN) is a Colorado non-profit organization whose mission is to provide community education, public information and increased awareness regarding the potential impact of large scale oil and gas development on neighborhoods in Adams County.
-Example of education initiatives will include increased setbacks, greater safety, health, environmental, water quality and quality of life protections; while still allowing for responsible extraction of oil and gas."
-Our current focus is on the multiple large-scale oil and gas developments being permitted in Adams County.
-ACCDAN has applied for a federal non-profit status as a (501(c)(3) educational organization in July 2016.
+Adams County Communities for Drilling Accountability NOW (ACCDAN) is a 501(c)(3) whose mission is to provide community education, public information and increased awareness regarding the potential impact of large scale oil and gas development on neighborhoods in Adams County.
+Our goals include:

 About the Wadley Farms site

 In 2015, Synergy Resources Corporation was planning an industrial size oil and gas drilling facility in the middle of Wadley Farms, a quiet neighborhood located in the middle of the fast growing, highly populated North Thornton suburbs between 136th Ave and 144th Ave and Washington and York.